 On the world map, especially in this region, you can find similar settlements that are located on the islands.
 Among them is Majuro.
 The name of the capital and the atoll on which it is located are identical.

 An interesting fact - the area of the entire atoll, consisting of 64 islands, does not even reach 10 km. sq., while the area of the lagoon is 30 times larger.
 This is used by travelers who spend most of their time not in the city, but on the coast..

 Center of attention

-There is a version that the settlement dates back to the endXIX century, some historians even call the probable year of education - 1884, and are considered the first inhabitants of immigrants from Europe.
-The area was originally a German colony, then, during the First World War has gone through occupation by Japanese troops.
+There is a version that the settlement dates back to the end of the 19th century, some historians even call the probable year of formation - 1884, and immigrants from Europe are considered the first inhabitants.
+The territory was originally a German colony, then, during the First World War, it went through the occupation by Japanese troops.

-In 1944, to replace the Japanese army cameAmerican soldiers who considered themselves liberators.
-Majuro grew and developed, in 1979, became the administrative center, and in 1983 - a full-fledged capital of an independent state.
+In 1944, the Japanese army was replaced by American soldiers who considered themselves liberators.
+Majuro grew and developed, in 1979 it became the administrative center, and in 1983 - the full capital of an independent state.

 A tourist's dream